310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Hajime %}
-Uh, but… Isn’t it natural to group up with a classmate when you see them?
+Uh, but…?
+Isn’t it natural to group up with a classmate when you see them?
 That seems like the normal thing to do.

 D-Don’t you think so, Tomoya-kun?
 {% endbubble %}